 I hiss because I know what’s about to happen.
 I look at Gail, she looks at me, and I turn back to the Counterfeit Casanova.
 I just shake my head.

-“Are you okay?” he asked me, concerned.
+“Are you okay?” he asks me, concerned.

-“It’s not me, it’s Gail.”
-I respond.
+“It’s not me, it’s Gail,” I respond.
 My only concern is that they get this guy off of her.
-I could have handled the Drunken Don Juan, but Gail was having a bit of a problem.
+I could have handled the Drunken Don Juan, but Gail’s having a bit of a problem.
 Luckily, Jason has come to her aid and I take this time to assess the situation.
 There were five of them, but now there are three—one of the them is on the floor somewhere to the left of me and one of them just disappeared.
 The next thing I know, it’s like a chain reaction—first Jason, then Chuck, then Christian… fists flying, those awful cracking sounds when someone’s knuckles hits someone’s face.
 I manage to slide out when Christian pushed off the wall with the intention of getting to Gail and running for cover… when I see two men ganging up on my boyfriend.

 Oh, the fuck you are!